PROFESSIONAL TRAINING COURSE #1

 3-G) The training and certification process only needs to increase your knowledge by five percent in order to make a BIG difference in the total income you're earning.
 That means you only need to find a few new things helpful to make the whole thing worth while.
 Suppose the one thing you learn is the thing that saves you from a ten thousand dollar damage suit.
 Suppose the one thing you learn is what saves you from chopping off the end of your thumb.

 Don't worry about any of the things this course is warning you about.
 It's probably not worth finding out about and avoiding.
+That's my thumb, caused by me not following my own mover rule in this situation.

 Suppose the one thing you learn from this course is the thing that saves you from that one-in-ten or one in twenty bad review, even though you're getting mostly good reviews.
 Avoiding that rare bad review would also make this course worth it, because shopping customers are zeroing in on reading the few bad reviews, and the lack any bad reviews is what turbo-boosts the sales, not just having good ones.
 Suppose the one thing you learn is the thing that saves you from an injury that stops you from working for six months.
 Also, there are two other main reasons for this.